DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Radar chart

-This one is a two-dimensional chart that allows placing one or several series of values over multiple numerical variables.
-For example, Radar chart will help you to study how a number of parameters relate to one item (the center point of a chart) and compare their values.
+A two-dimensional chart that places one or more series of values over multiple numerical variables.
+Use the Radar chart to study how several parameters relate to one item (the center point of the chart) and to compare parameter values.

 ![Radar chart plotting two data series across multiple axes in DHTMLX Suite](/img/chart/radar_overview.png)